Learn more about the O’Neill in South Africa program

 Additional Costs

-You will need to pay for your flight to South Africa and other incidentals.
+Students will pay for their own flight to and from South Africa, and other personal incidentals

 Scholarships